AgeOfLearning/todo-app/routes/step-1/README.md

 A User should be able to ...

-1. Add new items
+1. add new items
-1. Toggle items complete/incomplete
+1. toggle items complete/incomplete
-1. Filter items by completed, not completed and all
+1. filter items by completed, not completed
-1. See the count of incomplete items
+1. remove the filter
-1. Edit items
+1. see the count of incomplete items

 ## Init Project